DavisPL-Teaching/119/lecture3/README.md

 - Poll

 - Continue Lecture 3:
-  remaining SQL operators, common "gotchas", and survey of more advanced operators.
+  remaining SQL operators, common "gotchas", and survey a more general view of data processing operators

 ### Poll